verifiedpermissions/authorization-clients-js/README.md

 The `AVPAuthorizationEngine` constructor accepts the following properties:

-- `policyStoreId` (required): The ID of your AWS Verified Permissions policy store
+- `policyStoreId` (required): The ID of your Amazon Verified Permissions policy store
 - `callType` (required): The type of authorization call to make.
 Can be one of:
-  - `'isAuthorized'`: Direct entity-based authorization (you need to handle authn and pass a correct principal entity)
+  - `'isAuthorized'`: Direct entity-based authorization (you need to handle authentication and pass a correct principal entity)
-  - `'accessToken'`: IsAuthorizedWithToken using access tokens (You can pass a dummy principal entity that will be used to call IsAuthorizedWithToken)
+  - `'accessToken'`: IsAuthorizedWithToken using access tokens (You can pass an access token as the principal entity that will be used to call IsAuthorizedWithToken)
-  - `'identityToken'`: IsAuthorizedWithToken using identity tokens (You can pass a dummy principal entity that will be used to call IsAuthorizedWithToken)
+  - `'identityToken'`: IsAuthorizedWithToken using identity tokens (You can pass an identity token as the principal entity that will be used to call IsAuthorizedWithToken)
-- `credentials` (optional): AWS credentials or credential provider for the Verified Permissions client
+- `credentials` (optional): AWS credentials or credential provider for the Amazon Verified Permissions client

 ### Authorization Methods

 #### Entity-Based Authorization

-When using `callType: 'isAuthorized'`, the engine performs authorization checks by calling IsAuthorized:
+When using `callType: 'isAuthorized'`, the engine performs authorization checks by calling `IsAuthorized`:

 ```typescript
 const request = {